Public Security Forces

-The Public Security Forces (PSF; قوات الأمن العام), formerly known as the Bahrain State Police, are the principal Bahraini law enforcement arm of the Ministry of Interior.
+The Public Security Forces (PSF; قوات الأمن العام), formerly known as the Bahrain State Police, are the principal law enforcement arm of the Bahraini Ministry of Interior.
 They are commanded by Maj.
 Gen. Tarek Al Hasan and include all Ministry of Interior field units responsible for maintaining order and security in Bahrain.

 History

 The Bahrain Police Directorate was first established in 1961 to address internal security, and was headed by Shaikh Mohammed ibn Salman Al Khalifa.
-At the time of Bahrain's independence from Britain in 1971, the name of the Directorate was changed to the Ministry of Interior, and the State Police was renamed as Public Security Forces.
+At the time of Bahrain's independence from Britain in 1971, the Directorate was renamed to the Ministry of Interior, and the State Police were renamed as Public Security Forces.

 Departments

 The following units and departments are among those that report directly to the PSF command: